kabragaurav/design-patterns-with-java/README.md

 ### 2. Proxy
 Unlike Adapter, which does "conversion", in Proxy pattern, one object represents another.

+Both RealSubject and Proxy must have same method signatures.

-Useful in caching responses, where original class fetches from DB but once fetched, proxy caches the response.
+Useful in caching responses (optimizations), where original class fetches from DB but once fetched, proxy caches the response.

 ![](./assets/images/proxy.png)
 ![](./assets/images/proxy_eg.png)